yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 dollars, putting them out of reach to everyone but the super rich or institutional investors like pension funds.

-There are yet more barriers- even if you're super rich, funds might not want to take your money; they could already have more than they can deploy or their legal structure (below) might restrict the total number of investors.
+And, there are yet more barriers- even if you're super rich, funds might not want to take your money; they could already have more than they can deploy or their legal structure (below) might restrict the total number of investors.

-#### 3: Solicitation restrictions
+#### Quirk 3: Solicitation restrictions

 Most VC funds are legally not allowed to do "general solicitation" of investors.
 This is why if you go to the website of a VC firm like [Sequoia](https://www.sequoiacap.com/), there's no big, red "Open an account now!!" button, or even any basic information about contacting them to learn more about investing.
-Likewise, no matter how wealthy you are, you won't get any unsolicited emails or mailings about VC fund opportunities.
+Likewise, no matter how wealthy you are, you won't get unsolicited emails or mailings about VC fund opportunities.

 The fund managers can only solicit you if there's a "pre-existing" relationship, e.g. you're a friend or former work colleague.
-So, it's hard to find opportunities unless you have connections in the VC community.
+So, most opportunities are hidden unless you're connected to someone in the VC community.

+That being said, there are a few VC funds or fund-like entities that are allowed to do limited general solicitation.
+So, if you don't have connections but still want to invest, you still have opportunities.
+[AngelList](https://www.angellist.com/) is a well-known place for finding these, and there a few other VC investment marketplaces as well.

-#### 4: Partnership structure
+#### Quirk 4: Partnership structure

-Yet another weird feature of VC funds is that they're usually structured as *partnerships*.
-When you put money in, you become a limited partner
+Yet another weird feature of VC funds is that they're usually structured as *partnerships*, not corporations.

+When you make a commitment to invest, you become a "limited partner" (LP) in the fund.
+The "limited" prefix means that you own a percentage of the fund / partnership, but you don't have control over the specific investments.

+The investment decisions and general day-to-day management of the fund are handled by a second, higher tier of "general partners" (GPs).
+These people (or an entity representing them) can be investors as well.
+Being a GP is a lot more work than being an LP, but it's potentially a lot more lucrative because of the fees collected (see below).

+So why are VC funds structured as limited partnerships?
+From what I can tell, it's a combination of factors- these entities provide the ideal combination of lax regulatory oversight, low administrative overhead, and tax benefits.
+On the last item in particular, one nice thing about a partnership is that the profits are passed through directly to the partners; there's no taxation of the fund itself.

-#### 5: Fee structure
+#### Quirk 5: Fee structure

 Finally, VC funds have much higher fees than traditional investments.
-The typical structure is the so called "two and twenty"- 2% per year of the total amount you've committed, plus 20% of any profits.
+A typical fee structure is the so called "two and twenty" rule- 2% per year of the total amount you've committed, plus 20% of any profits.
+The former is meant to cover the fund's operating expenses whereas the latter (also called "carried interest" or simply "the carry") is paid to the fund's managers / general partners as a performance-based bonus.

 Thus, the fund needs to have pretty solid returns for investors to get their money back.
-And, if the fund happens to get lucky and invest in the next Google or Facebook, they'll be raking in a massive amount of money from their investors' profits.
+And, if the fund happens to get lucky and invest in the next Google or Facebook, the general partners will be raking in a massive amount of money off the other investors' profits.

+## Why invest?

+Given all of the limitations, complexities, and expenses described above, why would anyone want to invest in these funds?
+The simple answer is that they provide a way to get "ground floor" access to early stage, high-growth companies in the tech space.
+These investment opportunities aren't available in public markets, and historically have had pretty good returns.

+Of course, many of these early stage companies will fail, so there's a lot of risk involved too.
+But, the idea is that a venture capital fund, like a broad-based mutual fund, spreads out the risk across a diverse set of investments.
+In the VC case, because successful tech companies can become super valuable, it only takes a tiny number of "winners" in the fund to guarantee a good return for investors.

 ## The process so far

+Now that we've described how VC funds work and why to invest, I'd like to describe how I came upon my VC investment opportunity and what the experience has been like so far.

 #### 1: Solicitation